 Project Zug Elul Cycle

-Join us for our first ever Elul Cycle of Project Zug!
+Join us for our second annual Elul Cycle of Project Zug!

 About the Elul Cycle

-For the first time ever, Project Zug will have a special Elul Cycle, in which everyone will learn the same course at the same time.
-We will kick off with a live virtual lecture with Rabbi Elie Kaunfer, and then dive into four crucial High Holiday prayers with your havruta, or learning partner, over four weeks.
-Our learning will conclude with another live virtual lecture just two days before Rosh Hashanah.
+During this year's Elul cycle everyone will learn the same course at the same time.
+We will kick off with a live virtual lecture with Rabbi Shai Held, and then dive into four different approaches to teshuvah with your havruta, or learning partner, over four weeks.
+Our learning will conclude with another live virtual lecture the day before Erev Rosh Hashanah.

 Watch the trailer!